19 Free Homeschooling Resources & Tips To Help The Entire Family

 Is your little pupil missing their music class?

 Chrome Music Lab offers interactive, colorful, online lessons in rhythm, harmonics, melody, and more.
 It's the perfect indoor elective for having fun while social distancing.
 They can even save and share the songs they create with friends and family.
-Newsela helps kids work on their literacy using real news articles about current events.
+14 Newsela Newsela helps kids work on their literacy using real news articles about current events.
 The platform turns one article into five depending on reading and maturity levels, so students are learning new vocab and practicing reading comprehension while brushing up on current events.
 Normally there are free and paid versions of Newsela, but the entire service will be available free for the remainder of the school year.
+15 Codecademy

 While you're creating lesson plans, why not work in some coding?
 It's one of the most in-demand job skills today, and